jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 `$ gradlew :spring-geode-samples-boot-configuration:bootRun`

-If you wish to adjust the log levels for either VMware GemFire or Spring Boot while running the example, then you can set the log level for the individual Loggers (i.e. `org.apache` or `org.springframework`) in `src/main/resources/logback.xml`:
+If you wish to adjust the log levels for either [vmware-gemfire-name] or Spring Boot while running the example, then you can set the log level for the individual Loggers (i.e. `org.apache` or `org.springframework`) in `src/main/resources/logback.xml`: